-ANT310, 311 • Frogtown Urban Experience I, II (fall, spring) 2 credits/semester Intensive urban learning opportunity involving exploration and analysis of urban community, urban neighborhood social and political structures, and theological issues that arise in an urban context.
-Involves living in a Bethel-Urban Homeworks "urban house," substantial interaction in the Frogtown neighborhood, and the development of an individualized research project and/or action project focused on a change initiative.
+ANT306 • Intentional Urban Living II

+Intensive urban learning opportunity involving exploration and analysis of urban community, urban neighborhood social and political structures, and theological issues that arise in an urban context.
+Involves living in an urban neighborhood in Minneapolis or St. Paul and substantial interaction in the neighborhood.
+Involves an individualized research project and/or action project focused on a change initiative.

-ANT312G • Peoples and Cultures of Oceania (fall, even # yrs) 3 credits
+ANT312G • Peoples and Cultures of Oceania